Evan9y4/2-D-SDL/README.md

-Game are meant to be played
+Games are meant to be played
 We will play each other's games in class.
 Be sure your game is playable and all game-ending bugs are fixed.
 We will also be evaluating each other's designs.